 General Fitness training programs are designed to help you work towards the broad goals of your overall health and condition, rather than narrow goals.

 Physical therapy assistants or instructors are recommended here.
 These are qualified people who make personal, tailored fitness plans for you.

-They document your recovery process and help you through it by making the required changes as you progress.
+They document your recovery process and help you through it by making the required changes as you progress through your TBI journey.

 Group fitness programs, and going to the gym in general, is a fantastic way to build a support group for your recovery journey, as well as establishing important and healthy social interactions.
 You can meet new people and feel empowered and motivated to continue through your physical and mental adaptations.
 Best of all, the Group Fitness A.P.E programs are free.
 If you’re finding that you can’t afford physical therapy with your current condition, A.P.E is a great, inexpensive alternative as well as a brilliant resource to supplement additional therapy for those who want it.
 Consider A.P.E programs if you’re struggling financially but still want to find yourself progressing towards recovery with the help, motivation, and equipment to do so.

 My name is Nolan McDonnell, a TBI survivor, and I am sharing adaptive P.E. with you because this has been one of the greatest things to happen, as a TBI treatment, during my recovery.
 Every adaptive P.E.
 (APE) gym is set up different and you could have a completely different experience than I have.
 However, if you are interested in more TBI treatment options than APE might be right for you.